1964 United States presidential election: Aftermath

 Although Goldwater was decisively defeated, some political pundits and historians believe he laid the foundation for the conservative Reagan Revolution to follow.
 Among them is Rick Perlstein, historian of the American conservative movement, who wrote of Goldwater's defeat: "Here was one time, at least, when history was written by the losers."
 Ronald Reagan's speech on Goldwater's behalf, grass-roots organization, and the temporary conservative takeover of the Republican Party would all help to bring about the Reagan Revolution of the 1980s.

+At the time, voters with college degrees were a Republican-leaning group, while voters without college degrees were a Democratic-leaning group.
+Educational polarization would not truly begin until 2000.

-Johnson used his victory in the 1964 election to launch the Great Society program at home, sign the Voting Rights Act of 1965, and start the war on poverty.
+Johnson used his victory in the 1964 election to launch the Great Society program at home, sign the Voting Rights Act of 1965, and start the War on Poverty.
 He also escalated the Vietnam War, which eroded his popularity.
 By 1968, Johnson's popularity had declined, and the Democrats became so split over his candidacy that he withdrew as a candidate.
-Moreover, his support of civil rights for blacks helped split white union members and Southerners away from Franklin D. Roosevelt's Democratic New Deal Coalition, which would later lead to the phenomenon of the "Reagan Democrat".
+Moreover, his support of civil rights for blacks helped split white Southerners away from Franklin D. Roosevelt's Democratic New Deal Coalition, which would later lead to the phenomenon of the "Reagan Democrat".
 Of the 14 presidential elections that followed up to 2020, Democrats would win only six times, although in eight of those elections the Democratic candidate received the highest number of popular votes.
 The election also furthered the shift of the black voting electorate away from the Republican Party, a phenomenon which had begun with the New Deal.
 Since the 1964 election, Democratic presidential candidates have almost consistently won 80–95% of the black vote in each presidential election.